Incentives and Costs

 Expand each section to see amounts for different households.

-You can combine the upfront discount with the tax credit for additional savings!
-HEEHRA and 25C cover different weatherization upgrades.
-See the incentive notes for more detail.
+You can combine Electrification Rebates with the tax credits for additional savings!
+Note that the rebates and 25C cover different weatherization upgrades.

 Save up to $1,600

 The Electrification Rebates cover the following weatherization projects: insulation, air sealing, and ventilation.
 For low-income households (under 80 percent of Area Median Income), the Electrification Rebates cover 100 percent of your weatherization costs up to $1,600.
 For moderate-income households (between 80 percent and 150 percent of Area Median Income), the Electrification Rebates cover 50 percent of your weatherization costs up to $1,600.
 The rebates may be implemented differently in each state, so we cannot guarantee final amounts, eligibility, or timeline.
 And without additional appropriations from Congress, the rebate programs will end once their initial IRA funding is exhausted.